bilowik/bevy_despawn_particles/README.md

 ### FAQ
 #### Does it work with meshes?
 No. And I've spent many days trying to figure out a way to get it to work with absolutely no progress.
-As far as I can tell and from the response I got from the Bevy discussion pages, this type of operation doesn't make any sense and shouldn't be done.
+It requires rendering a Mesh to a Texture, and as far as I can tell and from the response I got from the Bevy discussion pages, this type of operation doesn't make any sense and shouldn't be done.